-When a pathology laboratory wishes to have any of its services listed on the Medical Benefits Schedule eligible for Medical rebates, the Act requires it to be approved by the Minister as an Accredited Pathology Laboratory.
+When a pathology laboratory wishes to be eligible for any pathology services listed on the Medical Benefits Schedule, the Act requires it to be approved by the Minister as an Accredited Pathology Laboratory.

 To be approved, the Principles require that the laboratory meet all of the relevant NPAAC standards that are prescribed and that this be demonstrated through an assessment by an 'independent body' - which is NATA.
 In addition to those described in the Principles, NATA's obligations are detailed in a Deed with Services Australia and the Department of Health and Aged Care.